Sonic Blast: Development and release

-Sonic Blast was the fifth and final Sonic the Hedgehog platformer released for the Game Gear, and was developed alongside Sonic Labyrinth and Sonic 3D Blast.
-Like the previous Game Gear titles, Sonic Blast was developed by Aspect Co. and published by Sega.
+Sonic Blast was the sixth and final Sonic the Hedgehog platformer released for the Game Gear.
+It was developed alongside other outsourced titles in the series, including Minato Gaiken's Sonic Labyrinth and Traveller's Tales' Sonic 3D Blast.
+Like the previous Game Gear titles, Sonic Blast was developed by Aspect and published by Sega.
 Key staff from Aspect's prior Sonic games did not work on Sonic Blast.
 A prominent feature of the game is its pre-rendered visuals, which had been popularized by Donkey Kong Country.
 The graphics were rendered in 3D before being converted into sprites; the final result has been compared to that of Donkey Kong Country and Mortal Kombat.
 However, the visuals presented some limitations: Sonic and Knuckles have few animation frames, there is no timer, and the player only loses ten rings when hit.
 Several gameplay elements were reused from Sonic the Hedgehog 3 and Sonic & Knuckles, such as Sonic's double-jump and the playable characters.

-Sonic Blast was released worldwide in November 1996, and in Japan as part of the Kid's Gear brand on December 13, 1996, retitled G Sonic.
+Sonic Blast was released in North America and Europe in November 1996, and in Japan as part of the Kid's Gear brand on December 13, 1996, retitled G Sonic.
 Worldwide, it was the last Sega-published Game Gear game; it was the system's final game outright in Japan.
 Though they have similar titles and were released around the same time, Sonic Blast and Sonic 3D Blast have little in common.
 The game is fairly common in North America, but G Sonic is extremely rare, costing almost US$350.
-A port of the game was released for the Master System exclusively in Brazil in December 1997, distributed by Tectoy.
+A port of the game was released for the Master System exclusively in Brazil in December 1997, distributed by Tec Toy.
 The game had to be simplified to run on the Master System because of its lower graphical quality.
 Like G Sonic, the Master System version of Sonic Blast is rare.

 The game has been rereleased in emulated form several times.
 Sonic Blast, as well as the other 11 Game Gear Sonic games, is an unlockable bonus in the 2003 GameCube game Sonic Adventure DX: Director's Cut.
 The game is also available in the compilation Sonic Mega Collection Plus for the PlayStation 2 and Xbox.
 Sonic Blast received a wide release in 2012 on the Nintendo 3DS's Virtual Console service.
 New features in the 3DS rerelease include the ability to save player progress and choose between the 3DS's normal screen resolution or the Game Gear's original resolution.
 The release came as part of a campaign by Nintendo to release 8-bit games on the 3DS eShop following a drought of releases on the distribution service.
+It was released along with the other 11 Game Gear Sonic games on Sonic Origins Plus in 2023.